Superconvergent Non-Polynomial Approximations: Numerical Results

 subject to periodic boundary conditions.
 The exact solution for this problem is

 where $x_0$ is given implicitly by

-The $L_{\infty}$, $L_1$ and $L_2$ errors and approximation orders for the density $\rho$ at $t=0.1$ are given in Table \ref{tab:peuler}.
-For the classical WENO scheme, we observe a reduction in the convergence order by nearly a factor of two, a phenomena which was also observed in \cite{YWS}.
-In contrast, the proposed scheme, which makes use of the non-polynomial basis, achieves the intended accuracy.
-The shape parameters for the RBF $\phi=e^{-\lambda^2x^2}$, were computed to first and second order accuracy (i.e., $p=1$ and $p=2$ in \eqref{lam_choice}), which, we have designated the labels ``Proposed I" and ``Proposed II", respectively, as in the Example \ref{ex:smooth}.
-These schemes exhibit convergence rates of fifth and sixth order, as shown in Table \ref{tab:peuler}. } \end{example}
+The $L_{\infty}$ and $L_1$ errors and approximation orders for the density $\rho$ at $t=0.1$ are given in Table \ref{tab:peuler}.
+For the three-point methods, we find that both WENO-JS3 and WENO-Z3 exhibit difficulties in achieving second order accuracy.
+While some reduction in the error is attained by switching from WENO-JS3 to WENO-Z3, we find that convergence properties are fairly similar between these two methods.
+In contrast, the WENO-RBF3 method achieves the intended convergence rate along with significant reduction in the error.

+Similarly, in the case of the four-point method (WENO-RBF4), we achieve the intended accuracy of the method.
+In accordance with Theorem \ref{thm:even}, the shape parameters for the RBF $\phi=e^{-\lambda^2x^2}$, were computed to first and second order accuracy (i.e., $p=1$ and $p=2$ in \eqref{eq:lam_choice}) and have been assigned the corresponding labels ``Proposed I" and ``Proposed II", as in the Example \ref{ex:smooth}.
+Moreover, these schemes exhibit convergence rates, of fifth and sixth order accuracy, respectively, as shown in Table \ref{tab:peuler}.
+In contrast, the WENO-JS5 scheme suffers a reduction in the convergence order by nearly a factor of two, a feature which was also observed in \cite{YWS}. } \end{example}

 \begin{example} {\rm We solve the problem known as two interactive blast wave problem \cite{wood} which has the initial data